aws-samples/eks-workshop/content/healthchecks/readinessprobe.md

 ```

-We will now create a deployment to test readiness probe
+We will now create a deployment to test readiness probe:

 ```
 kubectl apply -f ~/environment/healthchecks/readiness-deployment.yaml
 ```

-The above command creates a deployment with 3 replicas and readiness probe as described in the beginning
+The above command creates a deployment with 3 replicas and readiness probe as described in the beginning.

 ```
 kubectl get pods -l app=readiness-deployment
 ```

-The output looks similar to below
+The output looks similar to below:

 ```